- Overnight desert experience with dinner with transport by Vintage Land Rover

 Overnight: Arabic camp in the desert

-Day 2: Dubai Desert Conservation Range – Dubai (B)
+Day 2: Dubai Desert Conservation Reserve – Dubai (B)

 Wake up early to be driven to your hot air balloon, soar over the desert to absorb the beautiful sun rise and the desert animals (if option selected) then return to your camp to the scent of strong Arabic coffee brewing and to see your breakfast being cooked, and then feast on traditional breakfast bread with balaleet (sweet noodles) and chbaab (pancakes), washed down with Arabic coffee, of course.
 You will also hear fascinating tales first-hand from a local Bedouin who will be joining you for breakfast.

-After relaxing over your breakfast, meet your driver and bid your friends in the desert camp a fond farewell as you hop back inside your Land Rover.
-Travel back to Dubai, and then finish your experience with a drop-off at your hotel mid morning.
+After relaxing over your breakfast, meet your driver and bid your friends in the desert camp a fond farewell before traveling back to Dubai, and then finish your experience with a drop-off at your hotel mid morning.

 I had the experience to go to the desert with two different tour operators.
 What made the Platinum Heritage tour better for me was the authentic manner in which the meal was prepared and served, the opportunity to smoke sheesha comfortably, and the guide Hamdy going out of his way to meet the unique interests of each tour participant without neglecting the others.